A visa plan is carefully made, but in a blink a visa plan can go dramatically awry. In the most unexpected and stress filled ways.

 My visa drama happened when we were travelling on another leg of our around the world trip … a long segment from Kuala Lumpur to San Francisco.

 I had booked the flights months in advance without too much consideration of the “fine print” or the “details” of the flights.
-The price was right.
+The main consideration was that the price was right!

 Transit Visa in China

 Animated discussions at the one counter resulted in a flurry of activity.
 The two service counters became one as three officials disappeared with the two luckless people into the distance.

-Terminal 2 Checkin
+Terminal 2 Check-in

-When we reached Terminal 2 we couldn’t check in as we were too early.
-So we went for a leisurely coffee.
+When we reached Terminal 2, we couldn’t check in as we were too early.
+So, we went for a leisurely coffee.
 All good.
-What could go wrong now?

 Proceeding through one of the many “security” checks that are an obnoxious feature of Chinese bureaucracy.
-It seems that they are programmed to ask completely redundant questions.
-You are in the line to check in to a flight to San Francisco and asked “are you going to San Francisco?”
+Programmed to ask completely redundant questions.
+You are in the line to check in to a flight to San Francisco and asked, “Are you going to San Francisco?”

 I didn't have an approved entry and couldn't board the plane.